Video zur Finanzierung von Open-Access-Artikeln

 The most important repository of African studies is AfricArXiv, a freely accessible digital archive for African and Africa-related research hosted by the Open Science Framework (OSF).
 It offers a platform for working papers, preprints, and accepted manuscripts (post-prints).
 There are also options for linking research data and code and for article versioning.
 AfricArXiv is multidisciplinary, but because of its focus on research from Africa, it is a valuable resource for African Studies.

 The International African Institute (IAI) in London has produced an interactive map of digital repositories in Africa in collaboration with AfricArXiv.
 This interactive map identifies and lists institutional repositories in Africa.
 It builds on earlier work by the IAI that focused on identifying repositories at African university libraries, and it also includes other institutions and their document servers, for example national and international repositories.
-Moreover, it maps the interactions between the research repositories.
+Furthermore, it maps the interactions between the research repositories.

 Other Offerings